Manikanta2498/KK/README.md

-# KK
+# KrazzyKhana
-Our first website..
+Our first web project where we imitated the popular food delivery site Foodpanda!